 - It’s compatible with several systems

-- It’s able to run ever commercial SNES title ever released
+- Can run every commercial SNES title ever released

 - It’s free